WarriorGoat/builderlist-client/README.md

 9. [ ] Provide a way to remove user access asap if needed
 10. [ ] Contractor entry will assigned to specific user
 11. [ ] Entry will have a basic contact, licensure, and services provided data
-12. [ ] Notes are either OPEN or COMPLETED
+12. [ ] Entries are either Active or In-Active
 13. [ ] Users can be Admin, Contractors, or Customers
 14. [ ] Entries can only be deleted by assigned Contractors or Admins
-15. [ ] Anyone can create a review comment (targeted at customer reviews) against any Contractor entry
+15. [ ] Users can create a review comment (targeted at customer reviews) against any Contractor entry
 16. [ ] Contractors can only edit their assigned entries
 17. [ ] Admins can view, edit, and delete all entries and comments
 18. [ ] Only  Admins can access User Settings